 The Company entered into an employment agreement with Dr. Kovach dated July 15, 2020, effective October 1, 2020, for Dr. Kovach to continue to act as the Company's President, Chief Executive Officer and Chief Scientific Officer with an annual salary of \$250,000.
-During the three months ended March 31, 2022 and 2021, the Company paid \$62,500 and \$62,500, respectively, to Dr. Kovach under this employment agreement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+During the three months ended June 30, 2022 and 2021, the Company paid \$62,500 and \$62,500, respectively, to Dr. Kovach under this employment agreement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+During the six months ended June 30, 2022 and 2021, the Company paid \$125,000 and \$125,000, respectively, to Dr. Kovach under this employment agreement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.

 The Company entered into an employment agreement with Dr. James S. Miser, M.D., effective August 1, 2020 to act as the Company's Chief Medical Officer with an annual salary of \$150,000.
 Effective May 1, 2021, Dr. Miser's annual salary was increased to \$175,000.
 Dr. Miser is required to devote at least 50% of his business time to the Company's activities.
-During the three months ended March 31, 2022 and 2021, the Company paid \$43,750 and \$37,500, respectively, to Dr. Miser under this employment agreement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+During the three months ended June 30, 2022 and 2021, the Company paid \$43,750 and \$41,667, respectively, to Dr. Miser under this employment agreement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+During the six months ended June 30, 2022 and 2021, the Company agreement, which are included in general and administrative costs in the Company's consolidated statements, which are included in general and administrative costs in the Company's consolidated statement, which are included in general and administrative costs in the Company's consolidated statement, which are included in general and administrative costs in the Company's consolidated statement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.

 The Company entered into an employment agreement with Eric J. Forman effective July 15, 2020, as amended on August 12, 2020, to act as the Company's Chief Administrative Officer with an annual salary of \$120,000.
 Eric Forman is the son-in-law of Gil Schwartzberg, a member of the Company's Board of Directors, and a significant stockholder of and consultant to the Company, and is the son of Dr. Stephen Forman, a member of the Company's Board of Directors.
-Julie Forman, the wife of Eric Forman and the daughter of Gil Schwartzberg, is Vice President of Morgan Stanley Wealth Management, at which firm the Company's cash is on deposit and the Company maintains a continuing banking relationship.
+Julie Forman, the wife of Eric Forman and the daughter of Gil Schwartzberg, is Vice President of Morgan Stanley Wealth Management, at which firm the Company's cash is on deposit and with which the Company maintains a continuing banking relationship.
 Effective May 1, 2021, Mr. Forman's annual salary was increased to \$175,000.
-During the three months ended March 31, 2022 and 2021, the Company paid \$43,750 and \$30,000, respectively, to Mr. Forman under this employment agreement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+During the three months ended June 30, 2022 and 2021, the Company paid \$43,750 and \$39,167, respectively, to Mr. Forman under this employment agreement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+During the six months ended June 30, 2022 and 2021, the Company paid \$87,500 and \$69,167, respectively, to Mr. Forman under this employment agreement, which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.